symsoph/eCornell-Portfolio/README.md

 In the **Unit 8 folder**, `Lab8_DefineAndSolveMLProblem.ipynb` contains my process and analysis, or free feel to view the `pdf` version under a similar name.

-You can `clone` this repo to run the notebook yourself to see the models + pickle the models to experiment some more.
-(Pickling happens at the very last cell and will be added to the repo)
+You can `clone` this repo to run the notebook yourself to see the models + pickle the models to experiment some more (Pickling happens at the very last cell and will be added to the repo).

 > P.S.
-If you prefer, the notebook can be run on the web with Github codespaces for free (be wary of going over Github's limit)
+If you prefer, the notebook can be run on the web with Github codespaces for free (be wary of going over Github's limit).